- Email me

 One of my earliest Undercover Soundtrack guests returns this week with a brand-new novel – and another beguiling musical journey.
 The story features a character whose life spans two timelines, which she envisaged in her head as having a soundtrack of two personalities.
 Aggressive guitar, driving percussion – softened by the melancholy lyricism of early Celtic folk songs.
 But she’d never heard such a thing in real life – until a chance listen one day expressed exactly what she’d been looking for.
 She is KM Weiland and she’s on the Red Blog talking about the Undercover Soundtrack for her newest release, Dreamlander.

-aggressive guitar, authors, celtic folk songs, deepen your story, Dreamlander, dual timeline, entertainment, epic fantasy, fantasy, fiction, Fix and Finish With Confidence, having ideas, how to write a novel, inspiration, KM Weiland, music, musical journey, My Memories of a Future Life, publishing, Roz Morris, self-publishing, speculative fiction, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music
+aggressive guitar, authors, celtic folk songs, deepen your story, Dreamlander, dual timeline, epic fantasy, fantasy, fiction, having ideas, how to write a novel, inspiration, KM Weiland, music, musical journey, My Memories of a Future Life, publishing, Roz Morris, self-publishing, speculative fiction, The Undercover Soundtrack, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart, writing to music

 Often, writers are gearing up to reveal a big threat in the meat of the story, but fail to give us enough in the early chapters.
 Instead they show the characters living their lives, surrounded by their important folk.
 They may show us back story, and what the characters don’t want to lose.
 This is all useful groundwork – but they are in a state of stability.